qrstajalli/BranchOut/README.md

 ## 🎮 How It Works

 1. **Enter your GitHub username** on the landing page.
-2. BranchOut fetches your **profile and contribution data** via the GitHub API.
+2. BranchOut fetches profile information through the GitHub REST API and **contribution history** through the GitHub Contributions API.
 3. Your trailing 365-day contribution total is calculated and mapped to a **rank and level**.
 4. A garden is **procedurally generated** — flower types, counts, and positions are determined by your contribution milestones, randomized within predefined boundaries for a natural look.
 5. The result is a **unique pixel-art garden** that reflects your recent development activity.